 If you do have more money to spend or don't know anything when it comes to home decor, it’s probably best to hire a professional.
 Selling your home is an emotional process, so viewing your home objectively when staging can be a difficult task.

-As you already know, staging your home can help speed up the sale and potentially get you higher offers.
-If you outweigh the costs with the benefits, you’ll find hiring a professional won’t be as expensive as you think.
+As you know, staging can help speed up the sale and potentially get you higher offers.
+If you weigh the costs vs benefits, you’ll find hiring a professional won’t be as expensive as you think.
 The average cost for the initial design consultation with a stager can be between $300 and $600.
 The average price per month per staged room can be between $500 and $600.
 It’s important to know that some professionals require a contract of 3 months minimum, even if you sell your home within a few days.
 Most times, you can work with the decor and artwork you already have, but if your home is empty, this can start to add up quickly.

-To save some money when working with a professional stager, you can opt to hire them for just the main rooms - the kitchen, living room, and master bedroom.
-If your walls need fresh paint, you can save money here by painting them yourself.
+To save money you can opt to hire them for just the main rooms - the kitchen, living room, and master bedroom.
+If your walls need fresh paint, you can save here by painting them yourself.
 You can also gather tips and advice during an initial consultation but still decide to conquer some of these tasks yourself.